 How To Become A Sports Bookie Today

 If it has been your dream to learn how to become a sports bookie, you can finally make it true today.
 While the process looks long from the above guide, it is not.
-In fact, it might take you a few hours to launch your platform.
+It might take you a few hours to launch your platform.

 For example, you can ask your brother, sister, or five friends to become your first clients.
 Then, ask your pay per head provider to launch your bookie.
 Create player profiles for your few clients and start taking action.